bvandepo/robot-simulator/README.md

 robot-simulator is provided with a simple robot arm model.
 Just launch `robot-simulator.py` and the program will (at the first time only)  generate the stl models for the different parts of the robot.
 The camera is moved using the keys ZQSD and CTRL,SPACE.
-It is rotated using the mouse, but it requires the user to left click on the window to capture and release the mouse.
+The mouse weel allows to move forward/backward.
+The camera orientation is set using the mouse, but it requires the user to left click on the window to capture and release the mouse.
-Faster motions are achieved by pressing the SHIFT key.
+Faster motions are achieved by pressing the LEFT-SHIFT key.
 The different degrees of freedom of the robot are controlled through the keys TYUIO and GHJKL.